 I now explain how this endogenous auto-correlation establishes dynamic unravelling.
 I have established that when a no-trade event occurs for a sufficiently high initial price, the following will occur: agents will be forced back towards being uninformed by the bad news caused by no trade, which will cause a fall in prices and a rise in bid-ask spreads.
 This causes noise traders to drop out of the market (as more are unwilling to cross the now larger bid-ask spread) which leads to a static feedback loop (static unravelling) of increasing bid-ask spreads and noise traders dropping out (as per Equation 15).
-In turn, the fact that noise traders drop out of the market increases the probability that another no trade is realized.
+In turn, the fact that noise traders drop out of the market increases the probability that another no-trade is realized.
 Moreover, following another no-trade event, this mechanism begins yet again.
-As a result, the model features a dynamic feedback loop where no-trade events beget unravelling in the convex), by Proposition 2 it is sufficient to show that the solution to the fixed point equation:
+As a result, the model features a dynamic feedback loop where no-trade events beget unravelling in the next period and unravelling begets no-trade events - the dynamic unravelling mechanism depicted in the introduction as Figure 1.